Femi-Valor/2023vs2024-sales-perfomance/README.md

 - Accessories generate more sales and profit for year 2024
 - Monitor and mouse generated moren sales for year 2024
 - Southern region generated the highest revenue for both years
+- highest sales was made in september for year 2024 and march for year 2023
 - There was an increase in the year over year sales,cost,quantity and profit
 - the highest sellng category for year 2024 was elctronics, and accessories for year 2023